tingkts/NVIDIA-Jetson-Nano/development environment setup/python.md

 ⚠️ ~~pyenv~~ was deprecated ≧ Python3.6

-⭐ In teh virtual env, **should not** use `sudo pip/pip3 install ...`, it well install the package into the global environment ; should use `pip/pip3 install ...` to install package correctly in the target virtual env instaed.
+⭐ In teh virtual env, **should not** use `sudo pip/pip3 install ...` , it will install the package into the global environment ; </br>
+&emsp;&nbsp;&nbsp;should use `pip/pip3 install ...` to install package correctly in the target virtual env instaed.

 ```shell